Lomatia ferruginea: Description

 The fruit is a woody dark brown follicle, 3.5-4.0 cm wide and 1 cm long, made up by two valves, thin pedicellate, like a peduncle downwards, upwards prolonged at the style, it has many imbricate seeds, winged and truncated at the tip, 1.5 cm wide and 0.5 mm.

 Taxonomy

-Antonio José Cavanilles described the species.
+Antonio José Cavanilles first described the species in 1798 as Embothrium ferrugineum.
+In 1810, Robert Brown transferred it to the genus, Lomatia.

 The genus name Lomatia comes from the Greek lomas, because of the seed's edge, and ferruginea from Latin, meaning ferrous or rusty, referring to the reddish-brown color in new buds.